 Add the following line to ep.properties on the server containing the search master to identify which server contains the Search master.

 6. Configure searchHost setting

 Configure the search server URLs through the system configuration setting COMMERCE/SYSTEM/SEARCH/searchHost.
 You can also use the -Dep.search.default.url and -Dep.search.master.url Java system properties.
 The URLs you set depends on your deployment topology.

 In a simple deployment topology, you only need to configure the default value to point to http://localhost:<port>/<contextPath>/.

 Slave cluster topology

-If the search slaves are clustered behind a load balancer, then you need two setting values.
+If the search slaves are clustered behind a load balancer, then you need two setting values or Java system properties.
 The default value identifies the slave cluster and an additional value identifies the search master.